aws-samples/aws-serverless-security-workshop/docs/01-add-authentication/README.md

 	```

 1. API gateway require an IAM role to invoke the custom authorizer.
-Add it to the SAM template:
+Add it to the SAM template as another **Resource** object:

 	```
 	  ApiGatewayAuthorizerRole: